 All The Produce Of The Land

-Having completed and passed the first year of my BA (Hons) Black Studies at Birmingham City University, I welcome the summer holidays with glee.
+Having completed and passed the first year of my BA (Hons) Black Studies at Birmingham City University, I welcome the summer holidays.

-I got through… YES!!
-Hard work for my right sided art brain, but it’s all good.
-I am thrilled to share my latest news… as a consequence of course material and a collaboration with Luke Sewell, our art object All The Produce of The Land will be on show for Tate Liverpool Swop Shop exchange programme.
+As a consequence of the black studies course material and a collaboration with Luke Sewell, our art object All The Produce of The Land will be on show for Tate Liverpool Swop Shop exchange programme.
 The project has been programmed by Birmingham City University, a Tate Exchange Associate, with support from Selfridges.
-I’m chuffed that our piece has got its own feature on their Swop Shop website page.
+As featured on Tate Liverpool, Swop Shop website page.

 “All the Produce of the Land is an art object which interrogates the manufacture of guns and money, how the two are so strongly linked, particularly in Birmingham, and the role Birmingham-made guns played in the trafficking of humans from West Africa to the Caribbean.